Mitch-Tran8/Android-Studio-Minigames/Phase2/GameCenter/app/src/main/java/phase1/README.md

 9. After you have registered you will be taken back to the login page.

-10. Select the sliding tiles game.
+10. Select the sliding numberTiles game.

-11. Choose complexity of the board to start a new game or load from a saved game.
+11. Choose complexity of the slidingTilesBoard to start a new game or load from a saved game.

 12. If the user would like to save the game, tap save.